 This definition is consistent with the definition of fraudulently obtaining benefits under Texas Labor Code §214.001.

-Boards must ensure that procedures for researching and fact-finding for possible fraud are developed and implemented to deter and detect suspected fraud for in their local workforce development areas.
+Boards must ensure that procedures for researching and fact-finding for possible fraud are developed and implemented to deter and detect suspected fraud for CCS in their local workforce development areas.
 Procedures must include provisions for suspected fraud to be reported to TWC in accordance with TWC policies and procedures.

 On review of suspected fraud reports, TWC may either accept a case for investigation and action at the state level, or return the case to the Board or its child care contractor for action including, but not limited to, one of the following: